alexranaldi/CWSL_DIGI/README.md

 `
 The bandwidth selected in CW Skimmer Server and the center frequencies for each band may limit which frequencies CWSL_DIGI can access.
 CWSL_DIGI has access to only the bands and frequencies setup in CW Skimmer Server, which must be kept in mind when enabling decoders.
 5. Enable reporting to spotting networks, if desired.
-a.
-Find the [reporting] section.
+    1. Find the [reporting] section.
-b.
-Set *pskreporter*, *rbn* and *wsprnet* to true to enable spotting, as desired.
+    2. Set *pskreporter*, *rbn* and *wsprnet* to true to enable spotting, as desired.
 Note that Reverse Beacon Network additionally requires Aggregator - additional steps are detailed below.

 ## Running CWSL_DIGI ##

 CWSL_DIGI is best run from a Command prompt.
 While not required, this allows console output, including error messages, to be viewed if the program crashes or terminates unexpectedly.

 1. Open a Command prompt.
-a.
-Start Menu
-b.
-Run
-c. "cmd"
 2. Change to the directory where CWSL_DIGI was installed (Extracted from zip)
-a. cd C:\CWSL_DIGI
 3. Run CWSL_DIGI.exe
-a.
-CWSL_DIGI.exe

 ### Reverse Beacon Network ###